downloadpgm/spark_thriftserver_hive_metastore/README.md

-# Spark client running into YARN cluster in Docker
+# Beeling client accessing Thrift Server in Docker

 Apache Spark is an open-source, distributed processing system used for big data workloads.